rindow/rindow.github.io/_neuralnetworks/api/dense.md

 Options

-- **input_shape**: Tell the first layer the shape of the input data.
+- **input_shape**: Specify the first layer the shape of the input data.
 In input_shape, the batch dimension is not included.
 - **activation**: N/A. Currently not implemented
 - **use_bias**: N/A. Currently not implemented
 - **kernel_initializer**: name of kernel initializer